Search the best hotels in Udaipur

-Why not explore the arid desert lands surrounding the oasis-like Udaipur by camel, horse or elephant safar?
+Why not explore the arid desert lands surrounding the oasis-like Udaipur by camel, horse or elephant safari?
 All novel and unforgettable ways to sightsee.

 Or head for the hills and traverse Udaipur’s rocky outcrops by the power of your own two feet.
 Mountain Ridge has pioneered hiking trips between local villages and indigenous tribes for many years.
 A safe and reliable choice.

-Visit the crafts village of Shilpgram, just 3km outside of town to see some of Udaipur’s famous produce in the making.
-You can also buy them to take home.
+Visit the crafts village of Shilpgram just 3km outside of town to see some of Udaipur’s famous produce in the making.
+You can also buy something special to take home.

 Our pick of the best places to stay in Udaipur are all luxurious abodes that reflect the romance of this superlative city.